 - Ability to access retirement funds without penalty (IRMO Dietz);

-- Increased income by payor-spouse without showing that the original award failed to meet the marital standard of living;
+- Increased income by payor-spouse without a showing by the payee-spouse that the original award failed to meet the marital standard of living;

-- Payee-spouse's pursuit of of advanced degree as opposed to obtaining a job; and
+- Payee-spouse's pursuit of an advanced degree as opposed to obtaining a job; and

-- Payee-spouse's continued disability did not constitute a "failed expectation."
+- Payee-spouse's continued disability in a short-term marriage.

-The income of a new spouse is not a source for spousal support.
+The income of a new spouse is generally not a source for spousal support.

-In a modification context, the divorce court will look to the payee-spouse's entire course of conduct to determine the payee's good faith in attempting to obtain reasonable employment and become self-supporting.
+In a modification context, the divorce court may look to the payee-spouse's entire course of conduct relative to seek and maintaining employment, to determine the payee's good faith in attempting to obtain reasonable employment and become self-supporting, not just the conduct since the last hearing (IRMO Schaffer).

-Poor judgment relative to earning an income, even without bad faith, may justify a family law court's decision not to extend spousal support (IRMO Sheridan).
-Irresponsible financial management can justify the termination of spousal support and jurisdiction (IRMO McElwee).
+Even without bad faith, failure to make reasonable efforts to seek employment, may justify a divorce court's decision not to extend spousal support (IRMO Sheridan).
+Irresponsible financial management may justify the termination of spousal support and jurisdiction (IRMO McElwee) by a divorce court.

-All orders are modifiable unless they were made non-modifiable by a stipulation of the parties.
-A court cannot make a spousal support order non-modifiable without the consent of the parties.
+All divorce court's orders are modifiable unless they were made non-modifiable by a stipulation of the parties.
+A divorce court cannot make a spousal support order non-modifiable without the consent of the parties.